aavegotchi/aavegotchi-wiki/posts/en/faq.md

 No. The aTokens staked inside an Aavegotchi cannot be used as collateral for borrowing on the Aave platform.
 Thus, such aTokens cannot get liquidated.

 ### What are maTokens?
-maTokens are aTokens which have been transferred to Polygon.
+maTokens are aTokens from Aave V2 which have been transferred to Polygon.
 Like aTokens, they accrue interest over time!

 ### Could CAPTCHA be used to prevent bots?
 No. The [Aaavegotchi.com website](https://aavegotchi.com/) is just an interface.
 Bots would still easily bypass the interface and interact with the underlying smart contract directly.